-What could former president of the United States Ronald Reagan and actresss Lea Michele possibly have in common?
+What could former president of the United States Ronald Reagan and actress Lea Michele possibly have in common?
 They both added stray tortoiseshell cats to their families!
 President Reagan kept his two tortoiseshell cats, Cleo and Sara, at his California vacation ranch.
 It’s reported that Michele found her tortoiseshell cat, Sheila, on a Paramount studio lot.
-That’s the power of the “tortie” — one of the nicknames for these beguiling creatures.
-So, what exactly are tortoiseshell cats, and what’s so special about them?
+That’s the power of the “tortie” — one of the nicknames for tortoiseshell cats.
+So, what exactly are tortoiseshell cats, and what’s so special about tortoiseshell cats?
 Let’s find out!

 Tortoiseshell was a highly prized material used in manufacturing everything from jewelry to furniture until 1973.
 CITES (Convention on International Trade in Endangered Species) banned the use of real tortoiseshell worldwide at that time since turtle and tortoise populations were being decimated.
 Synthetic tortoiseshell is still popular.
 “What does that have to do with cats?” … you may be wondering.
 Well, the color combination is rarer than most coat cat colorings.